-Note: GASB Statement No. 68 requires ten years of information to be presented in this table.
+Note: GASB Statement No. 68 requires ten years of informacion to be presented in thin table.
 However, until a full 10-year trend is compiled, the Authority will present information for those years for which information is available.

-BEVERLY HOUSING AUTHORITY STATEMENT AND CERTIFICATION OF ACTUAL CAPITAL FUND GRANT COSTS Year Ended September 30, 2020
+BEVERLY HOUSING AUTHORITY STATEMENT AND CERTIFICATION OF ACTUAL CAPITAL FUND GRANT COSTS Year Ended September 30, 2021

-1 The Actual Capital Fund Grant Costs of Program NJ39P01850119 and NJ39P01850120 are as follows:
+1 The Actual Capital Fund Grant Costs of Program NJ39P01850121 is as follows: